What’s The Right Way To Train A Dog? – Dog Training – Dog Trainer – Behaviorist

 First principle is: people safety first, and dog safety second.
 I’m sometimes faced with a family that is incapable of dealing with their dangerous dog.
 Maybe they have an infant and a dog that is unstable and unsafe with small kids.
 I won’t endanger a kid just to earn a paycheck.

 Third principle is: dogs are pack animals.
 Dogs are pack oriented canines, descended from wolves, and modified through domestication and selective breeding.
 There is a lot of feel good garbage being promoted about dog behavior recently.
 Dogs are being treated more and more like they are people by these so-called experts.
 That’s backfiring and causing some otherwise good and manageable dogs to become bratty, and in some cases, downright dangerous.
-On the other hand, there’s this new “dog whisperer” phenomenon where everything is being viewed as a pack issue.
+On the other hand, there’s this new “dog whisperer” phenomenon where everything is being viewed as a pack issue, and then the dog is terrorized by the “trainer” and owner.
 There is more to dog training than viewing behaviors as if you were managing a wild pack of wolves.
-I’ve met many well intentioned, and sometimes angry, people who are overly dominating their dogs and paying the price with either fearful cowering or aggressive retaliation by their dogs.
+I’ve met many well intentioned, and sometimes angry, people who are overly dominating and terrorizing their dogs and paying the price with either fearful cowering or aggressive retaliation by their dogs.
 The pack needs to be understood and factored into the evaluation of the situation.